jeffreychaplin/home-gh-pages/3dmodeling/_posts/2021-01-15-complexgames.md

 In 2001, I created various low-poly 3d models for [Complex Games](http://complexgames.com/){:target="_blank"}.
 Using sketches provided, I modeled, textured mapped, and rigged the models when required.
 All communication was done through email.

-Please see below for a sampling of the 3d models that I created for Complex Games.
+Please see below for a sketch example and sampling of the 3d models that I created for Complex Games.

 ![simple weapons]({{ site.baseurl }}/assets/img/3dmodeling/simpleweapons.jpg)